xzel23/JpmsGradlePlugin/README.md

 ## Example project

 Have a look at the [fxbrowser](https://github.com/xzel23/fxbrowser) project for an example on how to build a non-trivial standalone application using the plugin.

+## Enabling debug output

+Set the environment variable `DEBUG_JPMS_GRADLE_PLUGIN`.
+If you are using Gradle in daemon mode, make sure to stop the daemon after changing the environment.